How much do your homes cost? The cost will vary by the size of log, corner style and the component choices you chose for your home.

 Do you supply a builder?
 No, but if you’re building in an area where we have a representative or current home owners we might be able to supply names of builder’s previous home owner’s used for their home.
 We feel it’s important for you to choose the builder after seeing their workmanship and references.

 How much does it cost to ship my home?
 Whenever we’re quoting pricing to you it includes shipping to your building site.

 Do you supply blueprints?
-Yes, we supply full construction blueprints that have been reviewed and stamped by a structural engineer for the state you are building in.
+Yes, we supply full construction blueprints.
+Engineer stamp for the state you are building in available upon request.